butfirstchai.com

 Chocolate Date Balls

-These Chocolate Dates Balls are a delectable blend of dark chocolate chips and luscious date paste, creating a heavenly bite-sized delights.
-With just 3 to 4 ingredients and no refined sugar and no cooking, you can make these easy simple sweet snack!
+These Chocolate Date Balls are a delectable blend of dark chocolate chips and luscious date paste, creating heavenly bite-sized delights.
+With just 3 to 4 ingredients, no refined sugar, and no cooking, you can make these easy and simple sweet snacks!

 Servings: 20 balls